 11. Who should prepare the License Agreement?

 In general, the process is started with the Skoltech proposal addressing both the licensee’s and Skoltech’s concerns which is prepared on the basis of a simple standardized License Agreement template.
 The best way for quick negotiations is for the licensee to provide a business plan to the KTO, and the KTO will provide a proposal supporting this business plan.
 Once Skoltech and the licensee come to an agreement, Skoltech will prepare a proposal within less than 2 weeks.
 The next steps may include negotiation of the initial proposal of Skoltech.

 No, the value of technology is based on its commercial potential, not with the expenses associated with its development.

 Office of Grants and Contracts.

-14. What if I cannot meet my obligations within the license, my business model has changed, the market situation has changed, or I‘ve decided not to use the licensed IP?
+14. What if I cannot meet my obligations within the license, my business model has changed, the market situation has changed, or I‘ve decided to stop using the licensed IP?
 Can I request that the License Agreement be amended or terminated?

 15. Whom should I contact if I have questions or want to initiate a Skoltech technology or trademark licensing process?